 The wellness center will be opened with limited access to currently-enrolled NOC students and current employees ONLY.
-Hours of operation began August 17 for students and employees only Monday through Friday from 8 a.m.to 12:00 p.m.
+Hours of operation for the spring semester began January 19 for students and employees only Monday through Friday from 8 a.m.to 12:00 p.m.
 It will remain closed to the public.
 NOC has proactively frozen all memberships; upon reopening, NOC will reactivate and extend existing memberships during time of closure.
 Hours for athletics teams' strength and conditioning time are staggered per sport prior to 8 a.m. and after 1:00 p.m.
 Operation of the wellness center or access to is subject to change.